Neutral Host In-Building Networks

 MNOs have an obligation to provide coverage to 98% of the population

 A neutral host provider is responsible for linking back to MNOs’ core and ensuring in-building coverage

 Securing robust mobile coverage for your building

 To find out more about Pan RF neutral host in-building systems please get in touch.

 The Mobile Network Operators (MNOs) in the UK must provide coverage to 98% of the population.
 The best way for MNOs to provide this service is by building masts and rooftop sites.
 Large base station transceivers are on those roofs and at the bottom of those masts.
 The transceivers are robust and typically transmit at 43 dBm maximum rack power, about 20 watts.
 Because over 97% of cellular sites are based outside, there is no incentive for the equipment vendors like Ericsson, Nokia, Siemens and Fujitsu to produce a low-power transceiver dedicated to providing coverage inside buildings.
-Therefore in-building systems had to adapt the high-power macro transceivers to connect to an in-building Distributed Antenna Systems (DAS).
+Therefore indoor systems had to adapt the high-power macro transceivers to connect to an indoor Distributed Antenna Systems (DAS).
 This adaption means that most of the power is attenuated down and lost in the form of heat.
 NHIB – Neutral Host In-Building aims to eliminate the big, power-hungry transceivers and adopt a more centralised approach to providing mobile coverage inside a building.

 Connecting the Disconnected

 Most mobile phone calls and data sessions are initiated inside buildings; the network operators realise this and have been seeking a solution to this problem.
 So, the best way to solve a problem is by giving it to someone else to deal with.